Client Relationship Summary

 We provide our investment advisory services on a fee basis.
 When engaged to provide investment management services, we shall charge a fee calculated as a percentage of your assets under our management (our “AUM Fee”).
 Our annual AUM Fee shall generally range from 0.75% to 1.00% of client assets.
 CRA may negotiate to charge a lesser management fee depending on a number of factors including the dollar amount of assets placed under our management, the representative assigned to the account, the complexity of the overall engagement, and other factors.
 We typically deduct our AUM Fee, prorated, from one or more of your investment accounts, in advance, on a quarterly basis.
 Because our AUM Fee is calculated as a percentage of your assets under management, the more assets you have in your advisory account, the more you will pay us for our investment management services.
 Therefore, we have an incentive to encourage you to increase the assets maintained in accounts we manage.

 Other Fees and Costs: Your investment assets will be held with a qualified custodian.
 Custodians generally charge brokerage commissions and/or transaction fees for effecting certain securities transactions (for example, transaction and redemption fees may be charged for certain mutual fund transactions).
 These charges will be assessed in accordance with the qualified custodian’s transaction fee/brokerage commission fee schedule.
+We may allocate (and/or recommend that the client allocate) a portion of a client’s investment assets among unaffiliated independent investment managers.
+The fees charged by such independent investment managers are generally separate from and in addition to our fees.
 In addition, relative to certain mutual fund and exchange traded fund purchases, certain charges will be imposed at the fund level (e.g. management fees and other fund expenses).

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.